 Exchange rate policy provides the framework for determining the external value of the national currency of Botswana, the Pula.
-As set out in the Bank of Botswana Act (Cap 55:01, section 21), decisions relating to this framework are made by the President of Botswana on the recommendation of the Minister of Finance and Development Planning after consultation with the Bank.
+As set out in the Bank of Botswana Act (Cap 55:01, section 21), decisions relating to this framework are made by the President of Botswana on the recommendation of the Minister of Finance and Economic Development after consultation with the Bank.
 The Bank then implements the exchange rate policy on behalf of the Botswana Government.

 Botswana’s Exchange Rate Policy